dandominicstaicu/GlobalWaves/README.md

 It keeps track of the last search results and the last selected result from the search.
 7. The User class is a clone of the UserInput class that also contains new fields such as the UserPlayer, a list of favouriteSongs and a list of followedPlaylists. (also an example of **composition**).

+8. The classes in the common package are final and contain only static variables.
+They are constants used in the project.

 ## OOP CONCEPTS USED:
 1. Constructors